Introduction to Alma Inventory

 - For electronic resources, the middle level contains the electronic service information such as full text or selected full text.

-- For digital resources, the middle level contains the representation information such as master copy or derivative copy.
+- For digital resources, the middle level contains the representation information such as primary copy or derivative copy.

 The item is the inventory level for fulfillment and usage.
 This level inventory contains information about the physical item, the electronic portfolio, or the digital file.